Insights for Providers

-The Strategy function is critical for the future of hospitals and health systems.
+The strategy function is critical for the future of hospitals and health systems.
 The hospital strategy team anticipates and plans for changing market dynamics, competitive pressures, consumer behaviors, technological advances, evolving regulations, and macro and micro factors that impact health.
 For many hospitals in 2020, strategy had to take a backseat.
 Instead of opening new facilities or running provider outreach campaigns to improve in-network referrals, strategy teams were pulled into critical action to meet the demands of a pandemic.

-As we enter 2021, hospital strategy leaders have an important opportunity to take a lead role in the industry’s transformation as their leadership looks to them to decipher key patterns and trends.
+In 2022 and beyond, hospital strategy leaders have an important opportunity to take a lead role in the industry’s transformation as their leadership looks to them to decipher key patterns and trends.

 “Protecting market share and preventing outmigration are key focus areas for improving patient volume.
 Investing in analytics to identify and minimize causes of patient outmigration is a more efficient and effective use of resources to maintain patient volumes than the more costly and challenging alternative of attempting to grow market share by identifying and capturing patient whitespace in the market or attracting entrenched patients from competing systems.”